sylvain-lavazais/icarus-server/README.md

 - QUERYPORT : The query port (not specifying it will default to 27015)
 - STEAM_USERID : Linux User ID used by the steam user and volumes (not specifying it will default to 1000)
 - STEAM_GROUPID: Linux Group ID used by the steam user and volumes (not specifying it will default to 1000)
+- BRANCH: Version branch (public or experimental, not specifying it will default to public)

 ## Ports
 The server requires 2 UDP Ports, the game port (Default 17777) and the query port (Default 27015)